spacecowgoesmoo/BasicAudioButtonJS/README.md

 2. Set up the image sources in this JS file.
 Lines 27, 28
 3. Customize the CSS, if desired.
 Line 43
 4. `<body onload="initializeBasicAudioButtonJS();">`
 5. Add your AudioButtons to your HTML as follows.
-(Make sure to use absolute filepaths or pausing won't work correctly.)
+(Use absolute filepaths or pausing won't work correctly.)

 ## HTML USAGE EXAMPLES
 `<img id='button1' class='audioButton' onclick='playAudio("http://www.cow.com/audio1.mp3", this.id);'>`